Academic AdvisingBack To Top

 - A student having attempted more than 24 credit hours must maintain a cumulative GPA of 2.000 or higher.

-Those students who withdraw from their first term at Marquette will not be RWAR’d in that term.
+- Those students who receive grades of W or UW in all classes during their first term at Marquette will not be RWAR’d in that term.
 They will, however, be subject to SAP for that term.

-The college office will communicate the RWAR via Marquette email.
+- The college office will communicate the RWAR and OSFA will communicate the SAP via Marquette email.
 As per the University email policy, it is the student's responsibility to monitor his/her Marquette email at all times.

-A RWAR/SAP student will be dropped from any classes in which he/she is subsequently registered.
+- A RWAR student will be dropped from any classes in which he/she is subsequently registered.

-A RWAR/SAP student may appeal both RWAR/SAP by sending one form, which addresses both RWAR and SAP issues.
+A RWAR/SAP student must appeal both RWAR/SAP by submitting one form, which addresses both RWAR and SAP issues.

 The RWAR/SAP appeal form is posted on the MU Central website and includes all of the required information the student must submit in order to have his/her appeal reviewed.
 The form is submitted to the college of the student’s primary major.
 The college dean or dean’s designee has the final decision on all RWAR/SAP appeals.